salaboy/orchestrating-cloud-events/README.md

 # Scenario
 A "tickets selling" company is creating a new website to sell high-demand concert tickets.
-In such scenarios, tickets go on sale a predefined date at a certain time (Monday 9am for example).
-There is usually less tickets than people wanting to buy them, for example, 20K available tickets and 100K people waiting to buy them.
+In such scenarios, tickets go on sale a predefined date at a certain time (Monday 9 am for example).
+There are usually less tickets than people wanting to buy them, for example, 20K available tickets and 100K people waiting to buy them.
 The company needs to implement a Queue system to make sure that customers are served in a **first come/first served** basis.

 ## Application flow